-Laid a hand gently upon Eku's shoulder and said, "Eku kaleni-yana, you will have a necklace that befits you one day."
+Tiuti saw the movement and laid a hand gently upon Eku's shoulder.

+"Eku kaleni-yana, you will have a necklace that befits you one day."

 Krele lay awake, trying to figure out whether she actually enjoyed the rangy smell of the palm grove.